-- 1. Test kits or testing services will meet the current requirements of the national certifying organizations, National Radon Proficiency Program (NRPP, www.nrpp.info) or the National Radon Safety Board (NRSB, www.nrsb.org).
-Testing will be done following the directions on the test kits. - 2.
-In accordance with ORS 332.166-167, the radon measurement team will, at a minimum, conduct initial measurements in all frequently occupied rooms in contact with the soil or located above a basement or a crawlspace.
-Room examples include offices, classrooms, conference rooms, gyms, auditoriums, cafeterias and break rooms. - 3.
-The number of test kits used to measure radon (detectors) will be determined by counting the number of appropriate rooms.
-One detector kit is used for each room that is 2000 square feet or less.
-Additional test kits are needed for larger rooms.
-Added to this number will be the test kits needed for Quality Assurance purposes. - 4.
-Test kits will be placed in all rooms in contact with the soil or located above a basement or crawlspace that are frequently occupied by students and school staff. - 5.
-Testing will occur during the time that students and teachers are normally present (during weekdays). - 6.
+- 3. The number of test kits used to measure radon (detectors) will be determined by a certified radon measurement company.
+Test kits will be placed in all rooms in contact with the soil or located above a basement or crawlspace that are frequently occupied by students and school staff. - 4.
+Testing will occur during the time that students and teachers are normally present (during weekdays). - 5.
 In addition to placing detectors, additional test kits will be provided to serve as quality assurance measures (duplicate, blank, and spike measurements).
 Quality Assurance procedures will be conducted as described in OHA's Testing for Elevated Radon in Oregon Schools.
-(A link to this document was already provided on page 1). - 7.
-All test kits placed in the school site (detectors, duplicates, and blanks) will be noted on the Device Placement Log and Floor Plan by their serial number. - 8.
+(A link to this document was already provided on page 1). - 6.
+All test kits placed in the school site (detectors, duplicates, and blanks) will be noted on the Device Placement Log and Floor Plan by their serial number. - 7.
 Test kits will be placed: - a.
 Where they are least likely to be disturbed or covered up. - b.
 At least three feet from doors, windows to outside or ventilation ducts. - c.
 At least one foot from exterior walls. - d.
-At least 20 inches to six feet from floor.
+At least 20 inches to six feet from floor. - e.

-e.
 About every 2,000 square feet for large spaces (e.g., a 3500 square foot gymnasium would require two test kits)